 Our approach builds on the idea that the standard image-text contrastive learning in CLIP can be viewed as a matching between an image scene graph and its sub-graph.
-Formally, given an image-text pair $(I, T)$, the image can be represented by its scene graph, $\Gcal_I = (\Vcal_I, \Ecal_I)$.
+Formally, given an image-text pair $(I, T)$, the image can be viewed by its scene graph, $\Gcal_I = (\Vcal_I, \Ecal_I)$.
 The text scene graph is given by $\Gcal_T = (\Vcal_T, \Ecal_T)$.
 Then $\Gcal_T \subset \Gcal_I$.
 According to this assumption, during contrastive learning in CLIP, we implicitly bring the representation of the image scene graph close to \textit{one} of its sub-graph (the text scene graph).
 Now, let $S_{\Gcal} = \{g | g \subset \Gcal\}$ represent the set of sub-graphs of a graph $\Gcal$.
-Then according to the assumption above, $g \in S_{\Gcal_T} \Rightarrow g \in S_{\Gcal_I}$.
+According to the assumption above, $g \in S_{\Gcal_T} \Rightarrow g \in S_{\Gcal_I}$.
 Hence $\forall g \in S_{\Gcal_T}$, $(g, \Gcal_I)$ becomes a correct matching pair during contrastive learning.
-We thus match multiple sub-graphs of the text scene graph to the same image, while also including hard negative sub-graphs in the text batch.
-Matching between graphs is an implicit concept, and all graphs are first converted back to text via templates, converted to embeddings using transformer encoders, and then matched to image embeddings.
+We match multiple sub-graphs of the text scene graph to the same image, while also including hard negative sub-graphs in the batch.
+Matching between graphs is an implicit concept, and all graphs are first converted to text via templates, converted to embeddings using transformer-based (text) encoders, and matched to image embeddings.

-\subsection{Scene Graph guided Text Decomposition}
+\subsection{Scene Graph Guided Text Decomposition}

-A scene graph is a succinct representation of an image.
-However, an image scene graph generator used for generating a scene graph for any given input image is expensive to train since it requires supervised scene graph annotations for training \citep{li2017scene, xu2017scene, zhang2019graphical}, and also leads to issues such as low coverage or biased generations against the long tail nature of objects and relationship annotations.
-We instead use the text scene graph created using an off-the-shelf text scene graph parser\footnote{https://github.com/vacancy/SceneGraphParser} \citep{wu2019unified} which is built on the Stanford Scene Graph Parser \citep{schuster-etal-2015-generating}.
+Scene graphs are succinct representations of images.
+However, an image scene graph generator used for generating a scene graph for any given input image is expensive to train since it requires supervised scene graph annotations for training \citep{li2017scene, xu2017scene, zhang2019graphical}, and also leads to issues like low coverage or biased generations against the long tail nature of objects and relationship annotations.
+We instead use the text scene graph created using an off-the-shelf text scene graph parser\footnote{https://github.com/vacancy/SceneGraphParser} \citep{wu2019unified}.
 This serves as a proxy for the scene graph of (part of) the image and is assumed to be a sub-graph of the image scene graph, as also depicted by Figure \ref{fig:method_overview}.